zsteve/StationaryOT/README.md

 where ![equilibrium equation](https://github.com/zsteve/statOT/blob/main/aux_files/equilibrium-eqn.png) by our equilibirum assumption.

-This problem has previously been explored by Weinreb et. al who approach the problem by solving a system of linear equations to recover the potential.
+This problem has previously been explored by Weinreb et. al [2] who approach the problem by solving a system of linear equations to recover the potential.
 In contrast, stationary OT solves a convex optimization problem for the transition probabilities.
-This approach has the flexibility to allow additional information, such as RNA velocity, which may allow recovery of non-conservative dynamics such as oscillations.
+This approach has the flexibility to allow additional information such as RNA velocity, which may allow recovery of non-conservative dynamics such as oscillations.
 Combined with earlier OT approaches, stationary OT provides a framework for approaching both time-series and snapshot data.

 This package provides the ability to run stationary OT on single-cell expression data to recover transition and fate probabilities.
 This package also provides the interface to use stationary OT with CellRank.